-ESB (BSC) has developed its own key safety principles.
-The principles below will apply to all our contractors at all work locations at all times.
+Electric Ireland has developed its own key principles which are.
+The principles below will apply at all company locations and sites at all times.

 - We expect the same high standards of safety behaviour from our staff and from our contractors. - 2.
-We will use our company resources to assist our contractors in raising their safety performance, without taking away their responsibility for safety and duty of care. - 3.
-Contractors will provide pre-defined safety documentation. - 4.
-We will consistently set out our safety expectations. - 5.
-Safety induction will be provided for all contracted partners. - 6.
-Appropriate and specific risk assessments and method statements must be produced. - 7.
-We will monitor and audit contractor safety performance regularly. - 8.
+Electric Ireland will ensure safety is number one on all agenda and meetings. - 3.
+We will consistently set out our safety expectations. - 4.
+Appropriate and specific risk assessments and method statements must be produced. - 5.
+We will monitor and audit contractor safety performance regularly. - 6.
 We will implement best practice and strive for continual improvement.

-These principles are adhered to by all ESB (BSC) staff members when managing health and safety (including contractor safety).
+These principles are adhered to by all Electric Ireland staff members when managing health and Safety (including contractor safety).